Excel Checkbox: If Checked then Change Cell Color (2 Methods)

 Insert Multiple Checkboxes in Excel

-• After that, press Alt+F8 on your keyboard to open the Macro dialog box.
+• Press Alt + F8 to open the Macro dialog box.

 Insert Multiple Checkboxes in Excel

-As you can see, there are multiple checkboxes in the Checkbox column.
-Now, you can tick the box and set the adjacent value to TRUE or FALSE.
+• You’ll get multiple checkboxes in the Checkbox column.
+You can tick a box and set the adjacent value to TRUE.

 Insert Multiple Checkboxes in Excel